-- (a) Upon the death of a relative, employees are entitled, on production of satisfactory evidence, to two (2) days bereavement leave (per occasion) to travel to and attend the funeral. - (b) Upon the death of a child, stepchild or spouse (including de-facto) an additional five (5) days bereavement leave (per occasion) will be granted.
-This additional leave is to be deducted from the employee's personal leave balance. - (c) An additional one (1) day of bereavement leave (per occasion) will be granted where travel relating to the employee's deceased relative is required outside the Wide Bay Burnett area.
-This additional day of leave is
+- (a) Upon the death of a member of the employee's immediate family or household, employees are entitled, on production of satisfactory evidence, to two (2) days bereavement leave (per occasion) to travel to and attend the funeral.
+This entitlement includes if the employee or employee's spouse is pregnant, and the pregnancy ends other than by the birth of a living child. - (b) Upon the death of a child, stepchild or spouse (including de-facto) an additional five (5) days bereavement leave (per occasion) will be granted.
+This additional leave is to be deducted from the employee's personal leave balance.

-- to be deducted from the employee's personal leave balance.
-Where an employee requires additional leave, this may be taken from banked accruals (RDO and TOIL) in the first instance and any other accrued leave entitlements (excluding personal leave) thereafter. - (d) A part-time employee has the same entitlement to be reavement leave as a full time employee, except that leave is only available where a part-time employee would normally work on any or all of the two (2) working days following the death (or three (3) working days where the employee is required to travel outside the Wide Bay Burnett area).
+(c) An additional one (1) day of bereavement leave (per occasion) will be granted where travel relating to the employee's deceased relative is required outside the Wide Bay Burnett area.
+This additional day of leave is to be deducted from the employee's personal leave balance.
+Where an employee requires additional leave, this may be taken from banked accruals (RDO and TOIL) in the first instance and any other accrued leave entitlements (excluding personal leave) thereafter.

+(d) A part-time employee has the same entitlement to be reavement leave as a full time employee, except that leave is only available where a part-time employee would normally work on any or all of the two (2) working days following the death (or three (3) working days where the employee is required to travel outside the

+Wide Bay Burnett area).

-For the purposes of this entitlement, a relative of an employee or spouse of the employee is defined as:
+For the purposes of this entitlement, a member of the employee's immediate family or household is defined as:

-- (a) the employee's spouse; - (b) a child, ex-nuptial child, stepchild, adopted child, foster child, ex-foster child, parent, grandparent, grandchild or sibling of the employee or employee's spouse; or - (c) the primary carer of the employee or employee's spouse or to whom the employee provides primary care.
+(a) the employee's spouse;

+(b) a child, ex-nuptial child, stepchild, adopted child, foster child, ex-foster child, parent, grandparent, grandchild or sibling of the employee or employee's spouse; or

+(c) the primary carer of the employee or employee's spouse or to whom the employee provides primary care.